Half Moon Bay Airport

 The County depends on FAA Airport Improvement Program grant funding to finance vital airport safety, infrastructure and maintenance projects.
 In return, the County is required to comply with FAA grant assurances which require that the County ensure compatible land use in the vicinity of the Airport.

 Airport Land Use Compatibility Plan (ALUCP) Update 2014

-C/CAG (City/County Association of Governments) is undertaking an update of the 1996 Half Moon Bay Airport ALUCP.
+C/CAG (City/County Association of Governments) undertook an update of the 1996 Half Moon Bay Airport ALUCP during 2012-2014.
 This plan affects future land uses and development surrounding the airport (What an ALUCP is/isn't).
 Land use policies address height of structures for airspace protection, aircraft noise impacts, and safety compatibility in runway approach/departure zones, which takes the form of limitations on residential development density and intensity of use (number of people present at one time).
-FAQ's - Draft Final ALUCP revised 8/8/14, with response to comments.
+FAQ's - Final ALUCP adopted October 2014.

 Airport Layout Plan (ALP) Update 2014

 County Dept of Public Works periodically updates the Airport Layout Plan, originally part of the 1997 draft Airport Master Plan.